What Is the Down Payment on a $400k House?

 Minimum Credit Score: 580 to 620

-VA loans are backed by the US Department of Veterans Affairs.
-You must qualify for a VA Certificate of Eligibility, available to active and former service members and some surviving spouses.
-Homebuyers who qualify will find that VA loans have some of the lowest interest rates on the market.
+VA loans are backed by the Department of Veterans Affairs.
+You must qualify for a VA Certificate of Eligibility, available to active and former service members, and some surviving spouses.
+VA loans have some of the lowest interest rates on the market.

 While VA-backed home loans don’t require mortgage insurance, you may be required to pay a VA funding fee.
-The funding fee, typically financed into the loan, ranges from 2.15% to 3.3% of your total loan.
+The funding fee, typically financed into the loan, ranges from 2.15% to 3.3% of your total loan amount.
 Borrowers with service-related disabilities may be eligible for a fee waiver.

 USDA Loan – 0% Down